tomohulk/WinSCP/_posts/0001-01-01-Send-WinSCPItem.md

 ---
 layout: post
 title: "Send-WinSCPItem"
+synopsis: "Send objects to an active WinSCP Session."
 ---

 #### **Synopsis**

-Send file(s) to an active WinSCP Session.
+Send objects to an active WinSCP Session.

 ---